TissUUmaps/TissUUmaps-docs/_sources/docs/starting/markers.md.txt

 ![Advanced_tip2_ex](images/Advanced_tip2_ex.png)

-The last advanced options is the button *Generate button from tab*.
+The last advanced option is the button *Generate button from tab*.
 This button incorporates all the display settings the user set up into a single button.

 ![Advanced_gen_button](images/Advanced_gen_button.png)